CSbyGB/pentips/mobile-app/android.md

 For Android and Mobile Application pentest in general, I can only recommend the MAS checklist made by OWASP.

 - Check it out [here](https://mas.owasp.org/MAS_checklist/)
+- You can also use [MindAPI by David Sopas](https://dsopas.github.io/MindAPI/play/)

 ## Static Analysis